koteyevich/xorWalletOld/README.md

 Bot offers checks, invoices, buying its currency, QR codes.

 > [!CAUTION]
-> XOR — is the bot's internal currency, which has **NO REAL VALUE**.
+> XOR — bot's internal currency, which has **NO REAL VALUE**.
 Funding your account is a voluntary donation only.
 **You will NOT be able to withdraw money or exchange XOR for real money.**

 # Running own xorWallet